 Without buy-in from human employees, the introduction of RPA can be challenging.
-For example, if someone is being made redundant because of the introduction of the Bot and they are also the Subject-Matter-Expert (SME), it is not surprising if important process details might be missed in the RPA specification (Process Design Document), and the resultant Bot is missing important steps.
+For example, if someone is at risk of being made redundant because of the introduction of the bot, and they are also the Subject-Matter-Expert (SME), it is not surprising if important process details might be missed in the RPA specification (Process Design Document).
+As a result, the bot might be missing important steps.

-Successful RPA introduction comes when the company’s leadership has consulted with the human workforce and has made a firm commitment that there will be no redundances because of the Bot’s introduction, and by agreement is reallocating staff to other roles within the company.
-If you treat the workforce right and they see that after its introduction, the Bot is no threat, further process automation in other business areas will also be easier.
+Successful RPA introduction comes when the company’s leadership has consulted with the human workforce and has made a firm commitment that there will be no redundances because of the bot’s introduction, and by agreement is reallocating staff to other roles within the company.
+If you treat the workforce right and they see that after its introduction, the robots are no threat, further process automation in other business areas will also be easier.

 Importance of the PDD

 The quality and accuracy of the development document or Process Design Document (PDD) makes the RPA development much easier, and we would advise not to skip this part of RPA introduction, unless the process is very simple.